 The crux of this dynamic is that the software/cloud vendor is the ultimate arbiter of your compliance position.
 If they say you are out of compliance, then you must be out of compliance.
 On one level that makes sense.
 It is their IP, so who is in a better position to determine compliance but the vendor?
 The reality, however, is much different.
 Oracle LMS auditors (or anyone else in Oracle) do NOT have the final say to whether you are in compliance.
 Once we break down that tenet of how Oracle audits, then their entire LMS audit infrastructure comes crumbling down.

 First, let’s say what the Oracle LMS audit team can do.
 Oracle LMS can simply give you their OPINION on whether or not you are in compliance.
 Their word is not the final word and you are not in a position of total supplication, even after you get the “final report” from Oracle LMS.
 In fact, the final report is just the next point in the negotiation process with Oracle or any other vendor.

 Find out more about how we can help you manage your licenses and stay in compliance.

 Going to court is an extreme case.
-At Palisade, we’ve been in business 7 years and have approximately 300 clients all around the world, many of them have been audited by Oracle.
+We’ve been in business for years and with hundreds of clients all around the world.
+Many of them have been audited by Oracle.
 Only one of our clients has gone to court with Oracle.